pub struct Vm { /* private fields */ }Expand description

 Run the given vm to completion.

-If any async instructions are encountered, this will error.
+If any non-completing outcomes like yielding or awaiting are encountered, this will error.

 Sourcepub async fn async_complete(self) -> Result<Value, VmError>